Ragin-LundF/telegraf_fritzbox_monitor/README.md

 This project contains a Python application to collect metrics from a Fritz!Box and push the monitoring data into a InfluxDB for visualization in Grafana.
 For collecting the metrics, the [TR-064 protocol](https://avm.de/service/schnittstellen/) of AVM is used via the library [fritzconnection](https://github.com/kbr/fritzconnection).

+This stack runs very well on a Raspberry Pi 4.
+I've tested it with the 8GB version, but it should perform also with 4GB.
+On a Raspberry Pi Zero W ist is also possible to let it run, but there it will be very slow after some days.

 The basis of this project was [TelegrafFritzbox](https://github.com/Schmidsfeld/TelegrafFritzBox).
 Since it is inactive and has some issues with cable routers, this project is a complete rewrite with some enhancements: